Letters from Lodi

 First pass: Dirty dish rag/car exhaust smells

-Second pass: Similar to first pass, leaning more towards the car exhaust smell
+Second pass: Similar to the first pass, leaning more toward the car exhaust smell

 Third pass: Even smokier/dirty ashtray smell

-Overall conclusion: It is almost startling what Gnekow and his winemaking team at Lodi Vintners can do with may have started of as seriously flawed fruit.
-The two resulting examples of Cabernet Sauvignon currently resting in barrels would easily qualify for a $35 to $55-retail-level wines — they're that good — whereas if they were left "as is," without going through flash-détente three times over, they would have barely been good enough for $5-level wines.
+Overall conclusion: It is almost startling what Gnekow and his winemaking team at Lodi Vintners can do with what may have started off as seriously flawed fruit.
+The two resulting examples of Cabernet Sauvignon currently resting in barrels would easily qualify for a $35 to $55-retail-level wine — they're that good — whereas if they were left "as is," without going through flash-détente three times over, they would have barely been good enough for $5-level wines.